BodoBookhagen/PC_geomorph_roughness/docs/PC_geomorph_roughness_manual.md

 ## Example 01 - subcatchment of the SW area of Pozo on SCI
 In order to show how *PC_geomorph_roughness* works, we show the usuall steps done to process a catchment.

 *NOTE: If you re-run PC_geomorph_roughness with different options, make sure to remove the directories or files containing the data.
 By default, PC_geomorph_roughness will load existing HDF5 and geotiff files.
-For example, do a **rm -fr hdf/ geotiff/ LAS/ pickle/** *
+For example, use rm -fr hdf/ geotiff/ LAS/ pickle/ *

 ### Summary of pre-processing steps to create a classified point cloud
 In order to generate a ground-classified point cloud, we use the following script and approach: